w3kp/tiktok-downloader/README.md

 # Acknowledgements

-The user can select which mode they want to use via a fancy select menu I found on [StackExchange](https://unix.stackexchange.com/questions/146570/arrow-key-enter-menu).
+The user can select which mode they want to use via a fancy selection menu I found on [StackExchange](https://unix.stackexchange.com/questions/146570/arrow-key-enter-menu).
 The sreenshot above was created with [Carbon](https://carbon.now.sh).